Scheme Management Software: BeatRoute’s Period Purchase Schemes for Dealer Loyalty

 Table of Content

-Period purchase schemes are cumulative-incentive programs that reward a customer for what they buy across a defined window (say a month or a quarter), not what they buy in a single invoice.
+Period purchase schemes are cumulative-incentive programs that reward a customer for what they buy across a defined window (a month, a quarter, or a season), not what they buy in a single invoice.
 The retailer or dealer sees a running tally against a target, earns a tiered reward when they cross it, and gets nudged toward the next slab before the window closes.
+Scheme management software automates this entire lifecycle so brands can run dozens of schemes in parallel without the ops team drowning in spreadsheets.

-They are the tier of trade promotion that sits between one-off in-bill offers and annual volume agreements.
-For brands that want to shape buying behaviour over weeks rather than transactions, they are usually the most effective lever available.
+Period purchase schemes sit between one-off in-bill offers and annual volume agreements.
+For brands that want to shape buying behavior over weeks rather than transactions, they are the most effective lever available within the Trade Promotion Workflows toolkit.

 A period purchase scheme is a trade-promotion structure that tracks cumulative purchases against a target over a defined window and rewards the customer when they hit it.
 The customer is usually a dealer, distributor, or retailer, and the window is set by the brand based on the category’s buying rhythm.

 Period purchase schemes change the shape of the deal.
 Instead of rewarding a single order, they reward a pattern.
 A dealer who orders 40 cases in a month gets one reward; a dealer who orders 60 cases gets a bigger one.
-The dealer now has a reason to consolidate orders with you instead of splitting them across competitors.
+The dealer now has a reason to consolidate orders with one brand instead of splitting them across multiple suppliers.
+BeatRoute’s scheme management software makes it possible to configure, track, and settle these schemes without any of the manual overhead that typically kills their effectiveness.

 How tiering and roll-up mechanics work